mosip/inji-verify/docs/InjiVerifySDKOpenID4VP.md

 ## Inji Verify SDK
 ### OpenID4VP Component

-The below diagram illustrates the flow in which Relaying party UI is directly fetching the result from verify backend.
-Which is the current implementation of Inji Verify UI.
+The diagram below illustrates the current implementation of Inji Verify UI, where the Relaying Party UI directly retrieves the result from the Verify backend.

 ```mermaid
 sequenceDiagram